Mikoli09/TasksList/readme.md

 ## Description:
 You may find here a simple task manager.
 You can add new positions, change status and delete tasks.
+If you want to hide done tasks or finish all of them then use buttons on the right side.
 Enjoy and keep your tasks organized.